Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - No foreign transaction fee

-- Free ATM withdrawals up to $250 every 30 days
+- Two free ATM withdrawals up to $100 every month

 - Hold multiple currencies in one account